 TestBrain Risk Model

-TestBrain’s advanced machine learning analyzes your commit history to determine the risk of defects in new commits.
+TestBrain’s machine learning analyzes your commit history to determine the risk of defect in each code change.

 Analyzes Historical Commit and Defect Data